jdalain/teq_dashboard/README.md

 A Streamlit web dashboard is created to include visual reporesntation of the data, in addition to sidebar sliders for selecting date and magnitude ranges.

-Exporting the filtered data to a CSV file also added added.
+Exporting the filtered data to a CSV file also added.